GalaxyTea1/AWS/asw.md

 ### **What is cloud computing**
 The practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.

-### **On-Premise**
-- You own the servers
-- You hire the IT people
-- You pa or rent the real-estate
-- You take all the risk

 ### **Cloud Providers**
 - Someone else owns the servers
 - Someone else hires the IT people